ReveLabs/golinks/README.md

 https://chrome.google.com/webstore/detail/go-links/gojgbkejhelijlkgpmlbbkklljgmfljj?h1=en

-## User Guide to Go Links
+## User Guide to Linkify

 <details>
     <summary>How to create a golink?</summary>

 1. Go to the website you want to create the shortcut for.
-2. Open Go Links.
+2. Open Linkify.
 3. Expand "Add new shortcut"
 4. Fill in a name for your shortcut.
 5. Click "Save" button.